evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 The MHERO I, with dimensions of 4987 mm in length, 2080 mm in width, and 1935 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 The MHERO I is available in a total of 3 paint colors, including several striking matte options.

-You can select from multiple wheel designs, all available in the same size, on the MHERO I, allowing you to personalize your vehicle to match your style and driving preferences.
+The MHERO I offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 275/65 tires on 20" rims front and 275/65 tires on 20" rims rear
+- 295/60 tires on 20" rims

+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [tailgate](../../../../technology/doors/#split-tailgate) where the gate falls down.